iamshnoo/iamshnoo.github.io/index.md

 applications of deep learning methods to clinical procedures that help in reducing chances of post-colonoscopy colorectal cancer.

-I will be starting grad school in Fall 2022 and my research interests lie in the following topics!
+I will be starting my PhD in Fall 2022 with the [NLP group](https://nlp.cs.gmu.edu) at GMU and my research interests lie in the following topics!

 ---